-In this regard, the Group has already achieved the target of having 100% of packaging for the end clients from "preferred" materials according to Group's guidelines and since 2023, all single-use virgin plastic from fossil origin was eliminated.
+In this regard, the Group has already achieved the target of having 100% of packaging for the end clients from "preferred" materials according to Group's guidelines and since 2023, all single-use virgin plastic from fossil origin has been eliminated.
+Moreover, since 2023, all the packaging used in logistics as well consists only of "preferred" materials.